Your Child's Vision

 When Should I Call the Doctor?

-Many vision problems that are found early can be corrected.
+Many vision problems that are found early can be treated.
 Call your pediatrician or family doctor if you notice that your child’s eyes:

 - are often red